JIghtuse/uno-image-manipulation-example/README.md

-# uno-image-manipulation-example
+# UNO image manipulation example
-Example extension for LibreOffice.
-Shows how to use UNO with Python to manipulate images.
+This repo contains example extension for LibreOffice.
+It shows how to use UNO and Python to extract and manipulate images in LibreOffice Writer document.